Studentski grad, Sofia

-Unlike most campus areas in Western Europe and Northern America, Studentski grad is a common living place for most of the students of Sofia's numerous universities rather than being in the vicinity of one particular university.
-This helps students from different higher education institutions meet and interact, but on the other hand causes major transportation issues as the bulk of Sofia's university faculties are situated relatively far from the city center and public transport is often unable to cope with Studentski grad's needs.
-The traffic is frequently congested especially during rush hours in the mornings and late afternoons.
+Unlike most campus areas in Western Europe and North America, Studentski grad is a common living place for most of the students of Sofia's numerous universities rather than being in the vicinity of one particular university.
+This helps students from different higher education institutions meet and interact, but on the other hand causes major transportation issues, as the bulk of Sofia's university faculties are situated relatively far from the city center and public transport is often unable to cope with Studentski grad's needs.
+The traffic is frequently congested, especially during rush hours in the mornings and late afternoons.
 Regular buses run on average every ten minutes.
 Fixed-route minibus taxis called marshrutka alleviate the situation.
 Sofia municipality plans to connect Studentski grad with its metro system.

 The neighbourhood is affectionately known as "Stuttgart".
 The abbreviation from Stud.
 (Studentski, "student") and grad ("city") resembles the name of the German city of Stuttgart.